-2 RELATED WORK
+3. RELATED WORK

-In [18] a Systematic Review was performed and presents a taxonomy for DSL usability evaluation (see Figure 1).
-The main works described in that paper, and that are related to this work are as follows.
+In a previously developed study [27], a Systematic Review was performed and presents a taxonomy for DSL usability evaluation (see Figure 1).
+The main research described in that paper, and that are related to this work, are presented in Table 1.
+The next paragraphs will summarize the contributions of the papers presented in Table 1.

-Albuquerque et al. [1] presented an evaluation method called Cognitive Dimensions (CD) that contains 14 dimensions.
-Such dimensions served to base the development of the characteristics of their work that are: DSL expressiveness, which refers to in what extend the DSL represents the domain, and DSL conciseness, which refers to what terms can be deleted without compromising the domain artifact representativeness.
+Albuquerque et al. [1] presented an evaluation method called Cognitive Dimensions Notation (CDN) that contains 14 dimensions.
+Such dimensions served to support the development of the characteristics of their work, i.e., DSL expressiveness, which refers to in what extend the DSL represents the domain, and DSL conciseness, which refers to what terms can be deleted without compromising the domain artifact representativeness.
 These characteristics were also divided into metrics such as: expressiveness, which is composed of hidden dependencies, abstractions, mapping proximity; and, conciseness, which is composed of viscosity, visibility, diffusion and hard mental operations.